-Why is work still a pain in the neck?!
+Why can work be a pain in the neck?!

-From what I’m hearing every day neck pain in the work place is usually due to:
+From my observations neck pain in the work place is often due to:

-- Then there are the people who slouch back in their chairs and end up being so far away from their keyboards that they have to stretch their arms a long way forward.
+- There are also the people who slouch back in their chairs and end up being so far away from their keyboards that they have to stretch their arms a long way forward.

-- Both these postures and other variations such as sitting on feet will put excessive loads on the structures in the neck if help for any length of time.
+- Both these postures and other variations such as sitting on feet will put excessive loads on the structures of the neck if held for any length of time.

 What can you do about it?

 - Use a headset if you use a phone frequently.
-Again, this will ease the load on you neck and shoulders
+Again, this will ease the load on your neck and shoulders.